danieldonatsch/Advent-of-Code-2024/README.md

 We compute the win of the cheat by subtracting the current location from the one after the cheat and then adding the "cheating steps".
 Then, again, we just count.

+## Day 21

+## Day 22

+We are given some functionalities to compute pseudo-random numbers.
+To earn the first star, simply implement these functionalities, then compute the 2000th pseudo random number with the given seeds.
+\\
+The second star can be earned by an extension of it.
+When computing the pseudo random numbers, keep track of the last digit.
+The four last differences, so last digit of pseudo random number i-3 minus last digit of pseudo random number i-4, and so on until last digit of current minus last digit of previous random number, give a four digit sequence.
+We keep track of them (using a hash map a.k.a dict with the four digits as the key) and the price (last digit of the corresponding pseudo random number) as its value.
+So, we know for each pseudo random series, when the four-digit-sequence appears first and what price it is worth.
+Summing up the corresponding dict values for all the sequences tells us the price we get for each four-digit-sequence.
+So, we simply need to look for the max value in the dict.